Call for a Free Consultation

 The statue of limitations for theft charges will vary based on whether the charge is a misdemeanor or felony.
 According to Wisconsin state law, for a misdemeanor charge the statute of limitations is three years, while the statute of limitations for a felony is six years.

-If you are facing charges, it’s imperative you contact a skilled Milwaukee theft lawyer for your defense.
+If you are facing charges, it’s imperative you contact a skilled Milwaukee theft defense lawyer for your defense.
 Call Bayer Law Offices today to schedule a consultation

 A crime of theft can be charged at the misdemeanor or felony level in Wisconsin, depending on the value of the property allegedly stolen.
 Note that property refers to personal property and money as well as other things like utilities (electricity and gas), documents, and ownership rights.
 If you are facing such charges, contact the Milwaukee theft attorney at Bayer Law Offices right away.